-Do you have a special teacher in your life?
+Do you have a special school teacher in your life?
 One that made a big impression?
 I do – it was my own mom!
 My mother was a fifth grade teacher for many years, and I thought I was never in her class, she’s still the most important teacher in my life.

 Teachers are truly amazing in my opinion!
-Teacher appreciation gifts have always been on my list for the end of the school year, but there’s another option besides purchasing – you can always DIY as well (a combination is nice too!).
+Appreciation gifts have always been on my list for the end of the school year, but there’s another option besides purchasing – you can always DIY as well (a combination is nice too!).

-What Teacher Appreciation Gifts Do They Really Want?
+What Gifts Do They Really Want?

 I still have those cute cards, and I’m not even a teacher!
 They were just so precious and some of the students drew pictures of me.
 They made me smile!

 And really, who doesn’t love gift cards?
 The teachers said they enjoyed being able to shop for what they wanted.
 Gift cards are especially great for end of year teacher gifts, so I’ve got some ideas that will help there too.

 Did you know that you can Mod Podge any paper design onto soap and it will stick around for the life of the bar?
 Yes.
 This is a genius idea that has been around since the 50s and is perfect for teacher appreciation.

-This is truly a unique idea, and the kids get to participate too!
+This is such a great gift, a unique idea, and the kids get to participate too!
 Buy three $5 gift cards (or more!) and then make three flashcards, with one flashcard representing the theme of each gift card.

 This door letter is great because it's one of those teacher gift ideas that not a lot of people would think of!
 It's super cute, and you could even replace the name area with chalkboard paint so that messages can be written on the plaque.

-My sources told me that gift cards make fabulous teacher gift ideas, so if you need a unique way to deliver them, this painted gift card tree is it!
+My sources told me that gift cards make fabulous teacher appreciation gift ideas, so if you need a unique way to deliver them, this painted gift card tree is it!
 I think it's so cute - and once the teacher removes the gift cards, it can be used for a classroom decoration.